-At Northwest Community Healthcare we’re here to support you along your journey to quit smoking.
+At Northwest Community Healthcare we’re here to support you along your journey to quit using tobacco.
 Whether this is your first attempt to quit, or you’ve tried multiple times, you’re not alone.
 Although only you can decide when you are ready to quit, and it is your hard work and motivation that will make it happen, NCH’s Tobacco Treatment Specialists are trained to counsel you in developing a personal plan using the best tools, resources and social support for you.
-This might include ways to counter weight gain, stress management or other strategies that will help you conquer obstacles that are preventing you from quitting smoking.
-Our specialists understand that quitting smoking requires breaking the nicotine addiction as well as making a major change in your behavior and lifestyle.
+This might include ways to counter weight gain, stress management or other strategies that will help you conquer obstacles that are preventing you from quitting tobacco.
+Our specialists understand that quitting tobacco requires breaking the nicotine addiction as well as making a major change in your behavior and lifestyle.

 - Improving your overall health and lowering your risk of multiple diseases